district10/stream-handbook/readme.markdown

 server.listen(8000);
 ```

+/* note */ // bulky, and buffers up the entire `data.txt` file into memory

 This code works but it's bulky and buffers up the entire `data.txt` file into
 memory for every request before writing the result back to clients.
 If
 `data.txt` is very large, your program could start eating a lot of memory as it